 To this end, I also believe we should proactively work to upgrade the town’s assets.
 Two of our top complaints from residents are around internet and wireless service.
-Today, the average North American household has 13 connected devices; by 2020, that number will grow to 35+ devices per household – and those devices will gobble up bandwidth.
+Today, the average North American household has 13 connected devices; a recent Gartner study estimated that the typical family home could contain more than 500 smart devices by 2022 – and those devices will gobble up bandwidth.
 Furthermore, as more of our residents are able to work remotely, we need to provide the infrastructure in Superior for them to do so effectively.
 Our town is the gateway to Boulder Valley, a major technology center, and we need to ensure that our communications infrastructure can keep up.

 Although we didn’t move forward with last year’s initiative to investigate municipal broadband, by putting it on the ballot, we did put pressure on Comcast to upgrade our lines rather than risk losing us entirely – and as a result, we are in the process of getting better service.
 Now, we need to put similar pressure on AT&T and Verizon to improve cellular service and eliminate dead zones.
 I am happy that Verizon is looking to partner with Superior to deploy small cell technology that improves cellular performance, and I want to help foster this relationship and encourage other similar partnerships that will improve our connectivity infrastructure – which I believe is just as important as the traditional roads that government oversees.